jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.24 Floor

-Returns the largest (closest to positive infinity) value that is less than or equal to the values in a raster..
+Returns the largest (closest to positive infinity) value that is less than or equal to the values in a raster.

 *Parameters*: